Wine-Searcher scraper by grape variety: prices avatar

 Supported currencies

 Wine-Searcher displays prices in the proxy's local currency.
-The scraper detects 200+ source currencies on every row — Unicode symbols (₹, ₺, ₱, ₫), ASCII abbreviations (Rs, Rp, RM), ISO 4217 codes (IDR, COP, ZAR), and ISO 3166 country codes (ID, ZA, AR) — and can optionally convert them to any of the 30 most-traded ISO codes via targetCurrency.
+The scraper detects 200+ source currencies on every row, including Unicode symbols (₹, ₺, ₱, ₫), ASCII abbreviations (Rs, Rp, RM), ISO 4217 codes (IDR, COP, ZAR) and ISO 3166 country codes (ID, ZA, AR).
+Optionally convert all prices to any of the 30 most-traded ISO codes via targetCurrency.

 How do I configure the scraper?